The meaning of ‘Auld Lang Syne’ and other Scottish words

 Anyone who has ever been to a New Year’s Eve party will have linked arms to the song ‘Auld Lang Syne’, but probably not known what the expression means.
 Auld lang syne is literally ‘times long past’, and for auld lang syne is ‘for old times’ sake’.
 The phrase was popularized as the title and refrain of a 1788 song by Robert Burns.
 Syne is an old Scottish and northern English spelling of ‘since’.

-Wee, ‘small’, was originally a noun meaning ‘a little or young thing, a child’ and ‘a small quantity’.
+Another word with which Burns has left his mark is wee, meaning ‘small’, which was originally a noun meaning ‘a little or young thing, a child’ and ‘a small quantity’.
 It is from Old English wēġ or wēġe, which was connected with weigh.
 The word is particularly associated with the opening of Burns’s poem ‘To a Mouse’ (1786): ‘Wee, sleekit, cowrin’, tim’rous beastie / O what a panic’s in thy breastie!’
 Sleekit or sleeked means ‘having smooth, glossy skin or fur’.

 Scotland is known as the ‘Land of Cakes’, but the phrase refers to oatcakes rather than to sweet treats.
 It is also famous for a dish addressed by Burns as ‘Great chieftain o’ the puddin’-race’.
 This was not a dessert, though, but the haggis.
 Scots have been eating a dish called haggis, consisting of chopped offal with suet and oatmeal boiled in a casing (traditionally a sheep’s stomach), since the late Middle Ages.
 The word probably comes from hag ‘to hack, cut’, a Scottish and northern English equivalent of hew.